Safe-havens rise on coronavirus concerns, stocks rebound

-NEW YORK (Reuters) - Gold rose and the dollar hit a four-month high against the euro on Monday as the death toll from coronavirus outbreak passed that of the SARS epidemic two decades ago, boosting demand for safe havens.
+NEW YORK (Reuters) - Gold rose and the dollar hit a four-month high against the euro on Monday on safe-haven appeal as the death toll from the coronavirus outbreak passed that of the SARS epidemic two decades ago, but Wall Street rallied to record highs.

-Wall Street, however, rebounded on a strong U.S. economic outlook, with the Nasdaq hitting a record high.
+Worries about the coronavirus kept investors on edge, as the World Health Organization warned transmission of the deadly virus among people who have not visited China could be “the spark that becomes a bigger fire.”

+Deal talks and a rally in defensive sectors helped the broad pan-European STOXX 600 index close up 0.07%, while Wall Street rebounded on the outlook for earnings and the economy, spurring the Nasdaq and S&P 500 to record closing highs.

 Weak economic data in the eurozone made the dollar relatively more attractive than the single currency, especially considering Friday’s U.S. non-farm payrolls report showing an acceleration in job growth in January.

-Data on Monday showed Italian industrial output was much weaker than expected in December, another setback for the euro after data on Friday showed German industrial output suffered its biggest fall since the recession-hit year of 2009.
+Data on Monday revealed Italian industrial output was much weaker than expected in December, another setback for the euro after data on Friday showed German industrial output suffered its biggest fall since recession-hit 2009.

-A gauge of global equity markets traded little changed, paring most losses after Wall Street rebounded in contrast to declining share prices in Europe, which also fell on concerns about the extent of the coronavirus.
+A gauge of global equity markets rose, lifted by U.S. stocks after Wall Street rebounded, while key indexes for London, Paris and Frankfurt declined, weighed down on concerns about the extent of the coronavirus.

 “We have the safe-haven bid from the coronavirus.
 That is killing EM and really benefiting the dollar, and to a lesser extent the yen and Swiss,” said Win Thin, global head of currency strategy at Brown Brothers Harriman in New York.

+“We know the coronavirus will affect results at least in first quarter,” said Peter Tuz, president of Chase Investment Counsel in Charlottesville, Virginia. “(But) we’ll be back to growth as usual for the rest of the year.”

-Investors continued to monitor the advance of the deadly coronavirus, which has killed more than 900 people as of Sunday, mostly in China’s provincial capital of Wuhan, the epicenter of the outbreak.
+Investors continued to monitor the advance of the virus, which had killed more than 900 people as of Sunday, mostly in China’s provincial capital of Wuhan, the epicenter of the outbreak.

-Electric carmaker Tesla Inc rose 2.6% as its Shanghai factory returned to service.
+The full economic impact of the virus is still unknown but is expected to exacerbate a slowdown in the Chinese economy.
+Electric carmaker Tesla Inc rose 3.1%, however, as its Shanghai factory returned to service.

-People across China trickled back to work after the extended Lunar New Year holiday.
-The government eased restrictions imposed to counter the coronavirus but the World Health Organization said the number of cases outside China could be just “the tip of the iceberg.”

 Treasury debt, which serves as a safe-haven investment in times of geopolitical and economic volatility, has been in demand since the start of the year.
 The 10-year Treasury yield, which moves inversely to price, has fallen 17.8% since Dec.
 31.